-Students study the function and dysfunction of neurology, psychiatry, respiratory, cardiac and renal body systems with focus on the overall effect this has on the overall wellness throughout the life cycle of the patient.
-Care of the well and unwell adult is explored in depth.
-Students apply the nursing process to the care of acute and chronic disorders of body systems in varied care settings.
-The role of the associate degree nurse as a provider of patient-centered care through a collaborative approach and as a member within the discipline of nursing is further developed.
+Advancing to the advanced beginner stage in the Benner Novice to Expert theory students learn to apply the nursing process to patients with dysfunctions in neurology, psychiatry, respiratory, cardiac and renal body systems with focus on the overall effect this has on the overall wellness throughout the life cycle of the patient.
+Care of the well and unwell adult in varied settings is explored in depth.
+The role of the associate degree nurse as a provider of patient-centered care through a collaborative approach and as a member within the healthcare team is further developed.
 Advanced nursing skills are taught in the campus laboratory.
 Clinical laboratory experience is provided in acute and non-acute healthcare settings and through simulation.
-Prerequisite(s): NUR 1010 Commonalities of Nursing.
+Prerequisite(s): NUR 1010 Commonalities in Nursing, SCI 2126 Anatomy & Physiology II, NUR 2050 Pharmacology and Dosage Calculations.
+Corequisite(s): SOC 1600 Intro to Sociology, MAT 1004 Elementary Statistics, PSY 1500 General Psychology.